|Degree awarded||Bachelor of Science (B.Sc.)|

 - business/economics didactics (only in combination with a teacher training programme with mathematics and business/economics as the teaching subjects)

 Computer science is a classic elective for mathematics, as it fits well into the algorithmic direction of the programme and offers additional career prospects, since there is a dearth of IT specialists in the industry.
 A joint degree in mathematics and the teacher training programme for secondary schools (Gymnasium) with mathematics/computer science as the teaching subjects can be completed in just 10 semesters.
-This is only one semester more than the standard length of study for the teacher training programmes.
+This is only one semester more than the standard length of study for the teacher education programmes.

 Did you know that many famous economists started out as mathematicians?
 Mathematical knowledge is paramount for understanding relationships and models in a wide range of economic fields, e.g. in international finance, game theory, macroeconomics and econometrics.
 Studying this elective qualifies you for research work and occupations in the financial services industry, in the manufacturing and service sectors, consultancy, in ministries, associations and international institutions.